-Dana Bourgeois has been building guitars for nearly 40 years.
-He is known around the world for his superb craftsmanship and as one of the foremost authorities on the voicing, selection and utilization of fine acoustic tonewoods.
+Dana Bourgeois has been building guitars for over 40 years.
+He is known throughout the world for his superb craftsmanship and as one of the foremost authorities on the voicing, selection and utilization of fine acoustic tonewoods.

 Dana’s reputation as a master luthier has brought people from around the world to our door for a chance to work in our shop.
-The small, tight-knit group of craftspeople are proud of what they do and work hard to build the best guitars they can.
+The small, tight-knit group of craftspeople are proud of what they do and work hard to build the best guitars available today.